-- (a) raw sewage, - (b) duck ponds, - (c) a tank, septic tank, siphon or other underground container which holds raw sewage, - (d) sewer line inspections where the employee is required to be in contact with raw sewage, - (e) other similar instances subject to the approval of the Director of a Department, or his designate.
+- (a) raw sewage, - (b) duck ponds, - (c) a tank, septic tank, siphon or other underground container which holds raw sewage, - (d) sewer line inspections where the employee is required to be in contact with raw sewage, - (e) other similar instances subject to the approval of the Director of a Department, or their designate. - (iv) Confined Spaces

-(iii) Confined Spaces

-The premium shall apply at the discretion of a Director of a Department, or his designate, when a Mechanical Technician, Welder or Painter is required to work in a tank, septic tank, siphon or when they are required to access and repair inside garbage trucks or sewage equipment.
+The premium shall apply at the discretion of a Director of a Department, or their designate, when a Mechanical Technician, Welder or Painter is required to work in a tank, septic tank, siphon or when they are required to access and repair inside garbage trucks or sewage equipment.

-(iv) Other Conditions
+(v) Other Conditions

-The premium shall apply at the discretion of a Director of a Department, or his designate, when an employee is directed to clean up excrement/faecal matter (human or otherwise), or any bodily fluids (blood, vomit, urine, etc.), diapers, or obnoxious bio-hazards (hypodermic needles, etc.).
+The premium shall apply at the discretion of a Director of a Department, or their designate, when an employee is directed to clean up excrement/faecal matter (human or otherwise), or any bodily fluids (blood, vomit, urine, etc.), diapers, or obnoxious biohazards (hypodermic needles, etc.).

-(v) Protective Clothing
+(vi) Protective Clothing